Ready to learn about the history of yoga? Stroll through any Western city these days, and yoga’s popularity is immediately apparent.

 At the same time, yoga has grown in popularity at the same time technology and busyness have taken over our lives, and many people practice as a reaction against the typical Western lifestyle.
 Yoga represents a break from the real world, a chance to reset, or an hour of “me” time.

 Westerners come to yoga for many reasons, and its ability to offer different things to different people, along with the face that varying styles are available, helps explain its popularity.
 People use yoga to get exercise, reduce stress, heal from injuries, or explore their spirituality, among other things.
 Western yoga has also incorporated everything from hip-hop and black lights to goats and beer in an effort to attract people who wouldn’t otherwise be interested.

 If it still seems like yoga has gone from relatively obscurity to mainstream popularity overnight, well, it almost has.
-A recent study found that over 36 million Americans were practicing yoga as of 2015 – nearly double the number of practitioners just three years earlier.
+A recent study found that over 36 million Americans were practicing yoga as of 2020 – nearly double the number of practitioners just a few years earlier.

 While once considered the domain of young women, yoga is being practiced by an increasingly diverse group of people, including more men and seniors.
 Similarly, while yoga first gained popularity in major cities, especially on the East and West Coasts of the U.S., it has started to spread to smaller towns and more remote areas as well.

 As our lives continue getting busier, people are still desperately seeking a way to slow down.
 With new studios popping up, different styles emerging, and more people enrolled in teacher training than ever before, Western interest in yoga shows no signs of declining.